 Henry Arthur Dial and wife Isabella Hasting circa 1750 Laurens County, SC.
-Auxiliary lines inlude Abercrombie, Cunningham and Stallsworth.
-Family moved to Texas circa 1850.
+Auxiliary lines include Abercrombie, Cunningham and Stallsworth.

 John Hill and Frances Tillestone, circa 1630 Dorchester, MA.
 (This line is uncertain owing to the many Hills).

 Dodsons married into the Hanks family in Pittsylvania County, VA, and moved with them to Tennessee and thence to Anderson County, TX 1836.

 Thomas Hanks circa 1680 northern neck, Virginia.
 Auxiliary lines include Hill, Dodson, Durham, as noted above.

 This is the line which may or may not connect our family to President Abraham Lincoln.
 Our branch went to Tennessee and thence to Anderson County, TX 1836.

 It gets very close to the George Washington line and that of just about every other famous Virginia family before the Revolution and pretty much makes us part of the FFV–“Fine Families of Virginia.”

-It includes auxiliary lines of Ballard, Hubbard, Bibb and Fleming, all of whom ended up connected to the Waddys who married the Duvals and moved on to Mississippi before ending up in Anderson County, Texas, circa 1850
+The Smiths include auxiliary lines of Ballard, Hubbard, Bibb and Fleming, all of whom ended up connected to the Waddys who married the Duvals and moved on to Mississippi before ending up in Anderson County, Texas, circa 1850

 Anthony Waddy (or maybe Samuel) circa 1633 St. Peters or New Kent County, Virginia.
 Auxiliary lines include Street, Craighill, Parke, Phillips and maybe Winston.